America's Swimming Pool Company

-ASP – America’s Swimming Pool Company is a franchised swimming pool service chain, specializing in swimming pool maintenance, repair, and renovation.
-Stewart Vernon founded the first ASP - America's Swimming Pool Company in 2001 in Macon, Georgia, where the franchise headquarters currently resides.
+America’s Swimming Pool Company (ASP) is a franchised swimming pool service chain, specializing in swimming pool maintenance, repair, and renovation.
+Stewart Vernon founded America's Swimming Pool Company in 2001 in Macon, Georgia, where the franchise headquarters resides.

 History

 Stewart Vernon, founder & CEO of ASP – America’s Swimming Pool Company, opened his first swimming pool service company in Macon, GA in 2001.
 Through an apprenticeship with a local pool service expert who was preparing to retire, Vernon learned the industry inside and out.
 He purchased service equipment and a truck, and began working as an owner/operator.
 By age 22, Vernon had successfully launched the first ASP.

-As his individual business grew, Vernon was presented with the concept of changing his business model into a franchise, offering the ability to expand the brand across the nation.
+As the business grew, Vernon was presented with the concept of changing his business model into a franchise, offering the ability to expand the brand across the nation.
 After researching the franchise concept, Vernon founded ASP Franchising and began selling franchises in 2006.

+In October 2018, Columbia-based company Authority Brands LLC purchased America’s Swimming Pool Company.

 Growth

-Over 15 years, the company has grown to 82 locations serving 200 territories, in 20 states.
-As of 2015, each of the 82 franchises is individually owned and operated.

-Vernon began franchising the business in 2006, detailed below is a total of the number of franchise owners that have joined the company over the years:
+Vernon began franchising the business in 2006.
+Detailed below is a total of the number of franchise owners that have joined the company over the years: